 Part of becoming recognized as a compassionate city is claiming and proclaiming that compassion that is already part of our everyday lives here in San Antonio.
 The other part is a pledge to strive become MORE compassionate.
 To chart our progress, we will need to measure.
 But how, exactly, do you measure compassion?
 Some cities — like Louisville — are developing academically rigorous surveys that will establish a baseline of compassion and, over time, chart compassion’s growth.
 Our first step, in San Antonio, is to look at the numbers we now have available.

 .Numbers of volunteers: This is tracked by the Corporation for National & Community Service.
-In 2014, 23.3% of residents volunteer , ranking us 41st among the 51 largest MSAs (Metropolitan Statistical Areas.)
-This is a significant drop from the previous report, where 25.1% of people in San Antonio volunteered (#34.) of the 51 largest cities.
-Other statistics included on this site are: 455,200 volunteer; 29.6 volunteer hours per capita; $1.2 billion of service contributed; 48.9% of residents donate $25 or more to charity; 77.8% frequently talk with neighbors; 29.6% of residents participate in groups and/or organizations.
+In 2015, 25.5% of residents volunteered (#30) compared to 2014, when 23.3% of residents volunteered, ranking us 41st among the 51 largest MSAs (Metropolitan Statistical Areas.)
+Other statistics included on this site are: 502,000 volunteers; 60.05 hours of service, 44.4% of residents donate $25 or more to charity; 77.8% frequently talk with neighbors; 29.6% of residents participate in groups and/or organizations.

 Number of nonprofits in the community: This data is gathered by the National Center for Charitable Statistics.
 San Antonio has 1,298 registered non-profits, which works out to 11.34 organizations per 10,000 persons.
 Austin has 1,616 organization; 24.62 per 10K people.
 Houston has 2,872 (14.44 per 10K) and Dallas has 1,778 (14.40 per 10K.)